sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

 ## Updating Firmware From CLI

-The command line interface is also available.
+The command-line interface is also available.
 You’ll need to download the repo and navigate to the [`/Binaries/`](https://github.com/sparkfun/SparkFun_RTK_Firmware/tree/main/Binaries/bin) folder.
 This contains the binaries but also various supporting tools including esptool.exe and the three binaries required along with the firmware (bootloader, partitions, and app0).

 ### Windows